lua-cookbook/lua-cookbook/src/book/en_US/intro.md

 Of course, you could say that `x` is not a variable, but Lua does not make any such distinction.

+Even if the command-line is not your strong point, I recommend learning Lua interactively.

+    $> lua
+    Lua 5.1.4  Copyright (C) 1994-2008 Lua.org, PUC-Rio
+    > print(10 + 20)
+    30
+    > = 10 + 20
+    30
+    > = math.sin(2.3)
+    0.74570521217672
+    > p = math.pi
+    > = math.cos(p)
+    -1

+Starting a line with `=` is a shortcut for `print()`.
+Interactive Lua is a very useful scientific calculator !

+With Lua for Windows, it is not even necessary to open a command prompt.
+On the SciTE toolbar, there is a prompt icon with the tooltip 'Launch Interactive Lua'.
+It will open an interactive session in the output pane, and you can evaluate Lua statements.
+As with a console prompt, the up and down arrows can be used to select and re-evaluate previous statements.

 ### Variables and Assignment

+Lua variables may have letters, digits and underscores ('_'), but they cannot start with a digit.
+So `check_number`, `checkNumber`, and `catch21` are fine, but `21catch` is not.
+There is no limit to the length of variable names, except the patience of you and your readers.

-Lua variables may have letters, digits and underscores ('_').
-They may refer to any Lua type:
+They may contain any Lua type:

     x = "hello"
     x = 1
     x = x + 1

 Here, the value of `x` becomes "hello", and then it becomes 1, and finally 2 (which is the value of `x + 1`).
+This process is commonly called _assignment_.

 Variables have no fixed type, but always contain a definite type of value, even if it is just `nil`.

 Assigning multiple variables works like this:

-    x,y = 1,2
+    x, y = 1, 2

 This sets `x` to 1 and `y` to 2.
-This is different from the usual `x=1,y=2` style in other languages.
+This is different from the usual `x=1, y=2` style in other languages.
 It is possible to swap the values of two variables in one line:

-    x,y = y,x
+    x, y = y, x

+The _assignment_ statement `x = 1` is not an expression - it does not return a value.

-### Functions
+### Numeric `for` loops

-It is straightforward to create your own functions.
-Here is a sine function which works in degrees, not radians.

-    function sin(x)
-        return math.sin(math.pi*x/180.0)
-    end

-That is, after the keyword `function` there is the function name, an _argument list_ and a group of statements ending with `end`.
-The keyword `return` takes an expression and makes it the value returned by the function.

-### Simple Loops

 Programming is more than calculation.
-The simplest way to do something a number of times is the _numerical for_ statement:
+The simplest way to do something a number of times is the _numeric for_ statement:

-    for i = 1,5 do
+    for i = 1, 5 do
         print("hello",i)
     end
+    -->
+    hello   1
+    hello   2
+    hello   3
+    hello   4
+    hello   5

 Any statements in the _block_ from `do` to `end` are repeated with different values of the variable `i`.